gvwilson/sensibleadventures/nardica/nardica.md

 so she laced some straps around the fine mesh nets they used to dredge for jellyfish to make sure they didn't shift in high seas.
-And the fuel hose---it was still connected to the pump on the pier!
+And the fuel hose---it was still connected to the pump on the pier.
 If they had set sail without undoing it, it would have snapped like an overstretched piece of string.
 She had seen that happen once.